Needles and straw in a haystack: robust confidence for possibly sparse sequences: Main results

-The next assertion describes some ``over-dimensionality'' (or ``undersmoothing'') control of the empirical Bayes posterior $\hat{\pi}(I|X)$ from the $\mathrm{P}_{\theta}$-perspective. \begin{theorem} Under the conditions of Theorem \ref{th2}, there exist $M_4, m_4>0$ such that for any $M>M_4$ and $\theta\in\mathbb{R}^n$
+The next assertion describes some ``over-dimensionality'' (or ``undersmoothing'') control of the empirical Bayes posterior $\hat{\pi}(I|X)$ from the $\mathrm{P}_{\theta}$-perspective. \begin{theorem} Let $s(\theta)$ be defined by \eqref{def_s(theta)}.
+Under the conditions of Theorem \ref{th2}, there exist $M_4, m_4>0$ such that for any $M>M_4$ and $\theta\in\mathbb{R}^n$

 In particular, there exist constants $M'_4, m'_4>0$ such that

 \end{theorem} The above assertion is a local type result, but can readily be specialized to the sparsity class $\theta\in\ell_0[s_n]$ in the minimax sense.
 If $s(\theta) \ge 1$, the probability bound goes to $0$ as $n\to \infty$.